 Throughout 2013, a comprehensive community health needs assessment was conducted with partner organizations, under the direction and guidance of the Healthy Capital District Initiative (HCDI).
 The results of this in-depth study serve as the platform for our 2014-2017 Health Improvement Plan.

 The Community Service Plan focuses on several pressing health issues within our local community, and identifies how Albany Med – with partner organizations – is working to:

 - Assist each other for improved efficiency and efficacy; and

 - Maximize available resources and assets

-Albany Medical Center Community Service Report:
+Albany Medical Center Community Service Reports: